155 GH 52 APU: Export

 In 2003 a gun was mounted on a Soviet T-55 chassis for use as a self-propelled gun prototype.
 This vehicle was designed primarily as a design study for the Egyptian Army.
 It was later sold to Egypt, but no deal of more units were made.

 On 21 May 2007, the Finnish Yleisradio revealed some problems with the 155 GH 52 APU, dealing with reliability issues of the towing system and barrel behavior when firing long-distance rounds.
 These facts had been withheld from the Egyptians at the time of the deal.
 The major challenges have been the accuracy of fire in the longest distances and barrel wear with same distances.

 The arms deal lead into a juridical process formally presented as an allegation of corruption.
 Inspector Janne Järvinen and state prosecutor Ari-Pekka Koivisto investigated if the 10% trade commission had been partly allocated to the directors of the buying organisation using the commercial agent.

 Characteristics

 The gun's deployment power is 78 kW and its driven speed (in terrain, to location) is 7.5 km/h or 15 km/h when pulled by a heavy truck.
 The cost of one system is 500,000 euros.

-After having encountered problems with firing at 35 km - 40 km, the Finnish Army concentrated its artillery gun development on the M270 Multiple Launch Rocket System (in Finnish arsenal 298 RsRakH 06, later 298 RSRAKH 06) bought as Dutch surplus.
+After having encountered problems with firing at 35 km – 40 km, the Finnish Army concentrated its artillery gun development on the M270 Multiple Launch Rocket System (in Finnish arsenal 298 RsRakH 06, later 298 RSRAKH 06) bought as Dutch surplus.

+Variants

+Based on the 155 K98 cannon, Patria developed the 155GH52-SP-T55.
+It is a turreted variant of the cannon which is installed on a T-55 tank chassis, and was developed to be exported to Egypt.

+Based on the 155 K98, Patria and Sisu are developing a wheeled self-propelled howitzer.
+The platform would be the Sisu E13TP.
+An initial digital designed was made public in 2015.
+In 2024, the development of the project by Patria advanced with the intent to make a prototype.
+The first prototype was unveiled in 2025 at Arctic Event 2025, and its name was unveiled, the Patria ARVE.